zxc916684603/ecs/intl.en-US/Block Storage/Block storage FAQ.md

 ## What is an independent cloud disk? {#section_lth_2jp_fhb .section}

 An independent cloud disk is a cloud disk that you can purchase separately, and can be mounted to or unmounted from any ECS instance in the same zone.
 Before you can use an independent cloud disk, you must first mount it to an instance and set the relevant configurations.
-For more information, see [Create a cloud disk](intl.en-US/Block Storage/Block storage/Create a cloud disk/Create a cloud disk.md#).
+For more information, see [Create a Pay-As-You-Go cloud disk](reseller.en-US/Block Storage/Block storage/Create a cloud disk/Create a Pay-As-You-Go cloud disk.md#).

 ## Can I mount one cloud disk to multiple ECS instances? {#section_g5g_b2r_fhb .section}